jepegit/cellpy/notes.md

     - cellreader: remove for-loops for cells in all methods (summary, xxx)
         - done
     - cellreader: replace list with cell object for load and save cellpy-files
-    - instruments: work on single cell instead of cells (list)
+        - done
-    - modify .cell property so that it sets and gets the cell object directly to self._cell
+    - modify .cell property so that it sets and gets the cell object directly to self._cell -done
+    - instruments: work on single cell instead of cells (list) - replace both in from_raw and the individual instrument loaders

 Step 2: rename the .cell property to .data
 Step 3: rename the Cell object to Data